hodgoong/hodgoong.github.io/README.md

-# Content Management System based on MD files
+# Portfolio website based on self-made markdown based content management system

 This project started to build a container for my personal works.
 It had two main criterias when designing the product: